xkeshav/canvas/README.md

 kid type any letter from keyboard, then that block will be display the text and if type same letter again then it disappears again

+### Mathematics page
+Basic mathematics operation up to 2 digits and on refresh icon; get new data and if kid solve it then green tick will appears; there are Addition / Subtraction and Multiply operations on the page

+### Kannada Page

+Kannada and its relevant Hindi letter so that parent /kid can read and practice

 ### Canvas page

 kid can generate image of the initial of the text entered in input box with new background every time or kid can print current time by click on time button.

 we can save the image via right click of generated image

+### Capital page

+India's All State and UT Capital mentioned. when click on any State/ its capital display below that.

+Thanks.